An optimal control model of mosquito reduction management in a dengue endemic region: Introduction

-Tabachnick et al. \cite{TMP1978} found three polytypic origins where \textit{Aedes aegypti} breeds: domestic (urban housing including its narrowing environment), sylvan (rural areas, some cases in tree holes and leaf axils), and peridomestic (artificial plantation areas such as coconut groves and farms).
+\textsc{Tabachnick} \emph{et al.} \cite{TMP78c} found three polytypic origins where \textit{Aedes aegypti} breeds: domestic (urban housing including its narrowing environment), sylvan (rural areas, and for some cases, tree holes and leaf axils), and peridomestic (artificial plantation areas such as coconut groves and farms).
 In general, separation of the origins as indoor and outdoor had also been highlighted.
-In \cite{IAA2012}, the authors notified that the number of \textit{Aedes aegypti} differed based on indoor-outdoor classification and heterogeneity of containers.
-A brief corresponding result showed that \textit{Aedes aegypti} species constituted as the most abundant in indoor containers compared to the other tested species.
-Some reference also mentioned that in indoor containers, competition amongst larvae had not always been the case since a particular tendency made \textit{Aedes aegypti} grew more than \textit{Aedes albopictus} \cite{CHC1971}.
+In \cite{IAA12c}, the authors notified that the number of \textit{Aedes aegypti} differed based on indoor-outdoor classification and heterogeneity of containers.
+A brief corresponding result showed that \textit{Aedes aegypti} species constituted as the most abundant species in indoor containers as compared to the other tested species.
+Some reference also mentioned that in indoor containers, the competition among larvae had not always been the case since a particular tendency made \textit{Aedes aegypti} grew more than \textit{Aedes albopictus} \cite{CHC71c}.

-By a basic idea of incorporating control measures to a mathematical model of mosquito population dynamics, several control schemes were tested toward fighting the spread of \textit{Aedes aegypti}.
-We highlight, for instances, utilization of ultra-low-volume (ULV) insecticide \cite{LCM2012} also combined with Temephos dissemination \cite{WGS2013} and the sterile insect technique (SIT) \cite{CT1975,PM1987,TYE2010,FMO2013} as a Genetic-based Vector Control (GVC).
-However, in this paper we do not take the epidemiology of mosquito population or infection exposures amongst individuals into account.
+By a basic idea of incorporating control measures to a mathematical model of mosquito population dynamics, several control schemes were tested towards fighting the spread of \textit{Aedes aegypti} mosquitoes.
+We highlight, for instances, the utilization of ultra low volume (ULV) insecticide \cite{LCM12c} combined with temephos \cite{WGS13c}, also the sterile insect technique (SIT) \cite{CT75c,PM87c,TYE10c,FMO13c} as a Genetic-based Vector Control (GVC).
+However, in this paper we do not take the epidemiology within mosquito population, i.e. the infection exposures, into account.
 Therefore, a susceptible-infected segregation is no longer in use.
-We accentuate a model of mosquito population dynamics based on indoor-outdoor life cycle classification and introduction of control intervention as well as investigation to the best strategy for reducing the population with cost as cheap as possible.
-As control devices, we highlight utilization of Temephos (mainly used to kill larvae) and fumigation (used to kill adults by blocking respiration process) after the fact that they have already been well-known schemes in an integrated mosquito eradication programme.
+We accentuate a model of mosquito population dynamics based on indoor-outdoor life cycle classification and an introduction of control intervention as well as the investigation over the best strategy for reducing the population with cost as cheap as possible.
+As control apparatuses, we consider temephos (mainly to kill larvae) and fumigation (to kill adults by blocking their respiration process) after the fact that they have already been well-used apparatuses in an integrated mosquito eradication programme.